 Emergency Dental Care

-If you believe you are having a dental emergency, please contact us immediately at (913) 384-0044 for a same-day dental appointment.
-If it is outside of our office hours, listed below, or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+If you believe that you are experiencing a dental emergency, we urge you to reach out to us promptly at (913) 384-0044 to schedule a same-day dental appointment.
+In the event that you contact us outside of our regular office hours, which are listed below, or if we are unable to answer your call, kindly leave a message, and we will make every effort to return your call as soon as possible.

 Monday: 7 a.m. – 5 p.m.

 Tuesday: 7 a.m. – 5 p.m.

 The payment guidelines for dental emergencies follow those of our regular dental procedures.
 To view a comprehensive list of accepted insurance providers, forms of payment, and other relevant payment details, please visit our financial page.
 We strive to provide transparent and accessible information to ensure a seamless experience for our patients.Financial and Insurance Information

 Dental emergencies include any urgent dental issues that require immediate attention, such as stopping bleeding, preserving a tooth, addressing a severe infection, or alleviating intense pain.
 Severe infections or tooth abscesses can be life-threatening and you should call your dentist immediately.
 In the event that your dentist is unavailable, we recommend seeking urgent care at the nearest medical facility to ensure prompt medical attention.